Information for Law Students and Graduates

 Do not use this time to conduct an extensive interview.
 You should have a quick, 30 second introduction and “selling point” about yourself.
 Most employers want to meet as many students as possible during this time, so be courteous to your fellow students and keep your face time as short as possible.

-If you have questions about the career fair, please contact email@example.com.
+If you have questions about the career fair, please contact firstname.lastname@example.org.
+This email is checked daily and all inquires will be addressed.

 - Law School